kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

              = cbst_tree_node_[right(N)]_secret
 ~~~~

-The key and nonce for a KDF.Nh-bit challenge C are derived from the secret for leaf node identified by C.
+The key and nonce for a KDF.Nh octet long challenge C are derived from the secret for leaf node identified by C.

 ~~~~
 aead_key[C] = ExpandWithLabel(cbst_tree_node[C]_secret, "CBST", "key", KDF.Nh)

-nonce_ke[C] = ExpandWithLabel(cbst_tree_node[C]_secret, "CBST", "nonce", KDF.Nh)
+nonce_key[C] = ExpandWithLabel(cbst_tree_node[C]_secret, "CBST", "nonce", KDF.Nh)
 ~~~~

 The same deletion schedule applies to the CBST (including the cbst_encryption_secret) as for the secret tree in MLS.